A-Jama01/Scrabble_Group25/README.md

 Parser Class (@author: Christina Dang) - The parser class places the input the player types into a variable.

+## Milestone 2
+**Deliverables:**

+BoardView (@author: Henry Lin) - This class will display all the words/letters on the board

+GameView (@author: Christina Dang) - This class will display the player's rack, their score, etc.

+GameController (@author: Abdurahman Jama) - This class will connect both the views with the rest of the classes

+Unit Test (@author: Monishkumar Sivakumar) - There are multiple unit tests for each class and their functions.
+There are also failing unit tests for incomplete work.

+Sequence Diagrams (@author: Monishkumar Sivakumar) - The sequence diagrams have been changed based on the feedback, and they have been changed to include both the views as well as the controller.

 ## Known Issues
+- Word's cannot be Placed

 ## Roadmap
 **Milestone 2**